9600dev/llmvm/README.md

 #### Docker instructions:

 * run `docker.sh -g` (builds the image, deploys into a container and runs the container)
-* server.py will automatically run on container port 8011.
+* python -m llmvm.server.server will automatically run on container port 8011.
 The host will open 8011 and forward to container port 8011.
-* Use docker desktop to have a look at the running server.py logs; or you can ssh into the container, kill the server.py process, and restart from your own shell.
+* Use docker desktop to have a look at the running server logs; or you can ssh into the container, kill the server process, and restart from your own shell.

 With the docker container running, you can run client.py on your local machine:

 * export LLMVM_ENDPOINT="http://localhost:8011"
-* python client.py
+* python -m llmvm.client.client

 You can ssh into the docker container: ssh llmvm@127.0.0.1 -p 2222